Credit Freeze: What is it, Types, Process, Benefits, Credit Bureaus

 Credit Freeze

-The Types Of Credit Freeze
+What are Types Of Credit Freezes?

 There two types of freezes: a credit freeze and credit lock.
 While both a credit freeze and a credit lock do the same thing, a credit freeze is commonly offered free of charge whereas a credit lock is a paid feature consumers can purchase.